pfenninglab/cnn_pipeline/README.md

 On `bridges`, use `-p RM-shared` instead.

 2. Create an SSH key and add it to your GitHub account, if you don't already have one:
 [Instructions](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/checking-for-existing-ssh-keys).
+If you're on the Lane cluster or the PSC, be sure to select the **Linux** tab to see the correct instructions.
 You only need to do the 3 steps "Check for existing SSH key" through "Add a new SSH key".

 3. Clone the repo.
 It is recommended that you clone into a directory just for repositories: